 Physical rehabilitation section codes represent procedures including physical therapy, occupational therapy and speech-language pathology.
 Osteopathic procedures and chiropractic procedures are in sections 7 and 9 respectively.
 Physical rehabilitation and diagnostic audiology procedure codes have a first character value of "F".
-The section qualifier rehabilitation or diagnostic audiology is specified in the second character.
+The second character specifies the section qualifier Rehabilitation or Diagnostic Audiology.
 The third character specifies the root type.